OHIO-ECT/ITS-4750-Lab-01/README.md

 -   98.139.183.24

-Dig output returns more information than nslookup giving details of DNS record for that host/IP, but is only available in Linux.
+25. Dig output returns more information than nslookup giving details of DNS record for that host/IP, but is only available in Linux.
-> Syntax for name to number lookups is: `dig <destination>` where `<destination>` is either a hostname like www.google.com or IP address.
-To request a number to name conversion you must include the -x option.
+> Syntax is: `dig <destination>` Where `<destination>` is replaced with either a hostname or IP.
+To request a number to name conversion you must include the `-x` option.

-25. **[Data]** On Ubuntu Linux Desktop/GUI use dig for each of the following host names:
+ **[Data]** On Ubuntu Linux Desktop/GUI use dig for each of the following host names:

 -   203.178.141.194